digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/download/cnqs-installation.rst

 .. image:: images/11-canton-console.png
    :alt: Canton console

-In a third shell, from the quickstart subdirectory, begin the Daml Shell.
+In a fourth shell, from the quickstart subdirectory, begin the Daml Shell.

 ::